jncraton/twitch-powered-up/readme.md

 4. Get an OAuth token from [this generator](https://twitchtokengenerator.com/) or another.
 Select the chat bot option.
 Scroll down and allow chat_login, chat:read, chat:edit, channel:moderate permissions.
 Copy both the OAuth token and refresh token to the appropriate fields in the config file.
 5. Copy your [stream key](https://www.twitch.tv/broadcast/dashboard/streamkey) and add it to the config file.

-You should also add your accounts username and channel name to config file.
+You should also add your account's username and channel name to config file.

 Usage
 ------------